obnam-mirror/obnam2/tutorial.md

 done, you can look under `yesterday/` to find the file you needed.
 Easy!

 Now you're prepared for the worst.
 (Unless *both* your primary and backup disks break.
 Or your backup server is inaccessible.
+Or you lose all copies of `passwords.yaml`.
 Or there is no electrical grid anymore to power your devices.
 Or the zombies are trying to break in, distracting you from reading this tutorial.
 Look up "disaster recovery planning"—oh right, no electricity.)

 # Where to go from here